How to Report Ethereum Gas Fees on Your Tax Return in 2024

 With an aggressive approach, crypto gas fees expended to manage investments would augment the basis of the same crypto assets utilized for gas.
 This applies when you use crypto gas fees to transfer crypto between wallets to gain access to different crypto assets or DeFi protocols.
 With this approach, the cost basis of your ETH can be increased by the gas fees.

-The conservative approach, which we recommend, is to treat crypto gas fees that are not related to asset acquisition or disposal as nondeductible.
+We recommend taking the conservative approach of treating crypto gas fees that are not related to asset acquisition or disposal as nondeductible.

 How to report crypto gas fees on your tax return